mgriley/diva/docs/users_guide.rst

 Introduction
 =============

-Diva is a python library for creating interactive web analytics dashboards.
 Let's start with an example:

 .. literalinclude:: ../examples/minimal_example.py

-You can run the example like the example like:
+You can run the example like:

 .. image:: images/example_console.png